Bladder Cancer Clinical Trial

 Known personality, psychiatric or substance abuse disorder that would interfere with cooperation with the requirements of the trial

-Patients may not have another malignancy that could interfere with the evaluation of safety or efficacy of the study drugs.
+Patients may not have another malignancy that could interfere with the evaluation of safety or efficacy of of SG.
 Patients with prior malignancy will be allowed without PI approval in the following circumstances:

 Not currently active and completed therapy at least 2 years prior to the date of registration.

 Non-invasive cancer, such as low risk cervical cancer or any carcinoma in situ.